-Develop the creative, technical and soft skills you need to thrive in your career with an accredited Computer Science degree from LTU.
+Develop the creative, technical and transferrable skills you need to thrive in your career with an accredited Computer Science degree from LTU.

 We've designed the course in partnership with leading tech employers such as Sky and Infinity Works who want to hire graduates with a blend of technical and transferable skills.

-You'll design and develop apps to solve real-world problems and work closely with tech companies throughout your degree.
+You'll design and develop applications to solve real-world problems and work closely with tech companies throughout your degree.

 This four-year course includes an initial full-time Foundation Year and offers an alternative route into university and gaining a degree.